 The ratio of a dish’s focal length to diameter.
 It describes dish depth.

 A device that collects microwave signals reflected from the surface of a dish.
 It is mounted at the focus of all prime focus parabolic dishes.

-One half of a complete TV picture or frame, composed of 325 scanning lines.
+One-half of a complete TV picture or frame is composed of 325 scanning lines.
 In the PAL broadcast system, there are 50 fields per second.